velociwabbit/gdpr-data-dictionary/README.md

 # gdpr-data-dictionary
-*list with synonyms, abbreviation for privacy data fields and supporting software*
+*list of synonyms, abbreviations, etc. for privacy data fields and supporting software to utilize them*

 As Europe's General Data Protection Regulation (**GDPR**) [https://gdpr-info.eu/] becomes law in Europe there is a requirement to not only document steps taken to adhere to the law but also to acutally manage/control the information that is the basis of the law. **GDPR** consists of 88 pages of text about how to manage private data but only one paragraph consisting of 67 or so words that define what personal data actually is.